-Baker Ranch Dental Spa & Implant Center
+Baker Ranch Dental Spa

 During the first visit, the periodontist usually reviews the patient’s complete medical and dental histories.
 It is extremely important for the periodontist to know if any medications are being taken or if the patient is being treated for any condition that can affect periodontal care, such as heart disease, diabetes, or pregnancy.

-Deep Cleaning (SRPs)
+Deep Cleaning (SRPS)

-A deep cleaning, or Scaling and Root Planing (SRP), are the same thing.
+A deep cleaning, or Scaling and Root Planning (SRP), are the same thing.
 While SRP is the technical term, many dentists have taken to referring to them as “Gum Therapy”, “Gingival Bacterial Control”, or “Subgingival Therapy” because of the increasing public resistance to deep cleanings.

 An SRP is essentially scraping the calculus off roots of your teeth, below the gum line, either with a metal scaler or with an ultrasonic scaler.
 The calculus forms from hardened plaque, which is naturally produced from food and saliva over time, and has to be mechanically removed from the teeth.